China's economy expands 5% in 2024, hitting target helped by strong exports, stimulus measures

 China’s population also is aging and declining, adding to pressures on growth.
 The government reported Friday that the population fell for a third straight year in 2024, to 1.408 billion at the end of 2024, a decline of 1.39 million from the previous year.

-The rising cost of living has causing young people to put off or rule out marriage and childbirth while pursuing higher education and careers, accentuating the impact of birth control policies that once limited most families to one child each.
+With costs of living rising faster than wages, young Chinese are putting off or ruling out marriage and childbirth, accentuating the impact of birth control policies that once limited most families to one child each.

 Some economists say the economy is growing at a slower pace than shown in official estimates.